-[Editor’s note: “6 Monthly Dividend Stocks to Buy” was previously published in November 2019.
+Editor’s note: “6 Monthly Dividend Stocks to Buy” was previously published in April 2020.
 It has since been updated to include the most relevant information available.
 It was also updated on Oct.
 2, 2020, to remove a company which has discontinued its dividend since the original writing.

 Realty Income (NYSE:O) is the best-known of the monthly dividend payers, to the point that it has trademarked the slogan “The Monthly Dividend Company.”